When considering rehab, many patients have concerns about what to expect. One of the most common questions is, “How long does rehab last”?

 Let’s take a look at some of the factors that determine how long you can expect a rehab program to last:

-Whether you’re considering entering rehab yourself or looking into for someone that you love, you’re likely curious how long the typical rehab program lasts.
+Whether you’re considering entering rehab yourself or looking for someone that you love, you’re likely curious how long the typical rehab program lasts.

 The simple answer to this question, “How long does rehab last?” is: it varies.
 The length of your rehab program is going to depend on you (or your loved one), and your needs as an individual.